forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 draft: true

 ---
 [Sawmill](https://dwalkr.github.io/sawmill/) is a Hugo theme that utilizes a modular layout strategy.
-Pages in sawmill are composed by stacking together page sections.
-These sections are self-contained components, whose style and information can be configured with front matter.
+To create a page in sawmill individual layout modules/page sections are stacked together.
+These sections are self-contained components, whose style and information can be configured with [front matter](/docs/editing/front-matter/).

-Having these self-contained components be configurable with front matter empowers content creators to create exciting, dynamic layouts.
-To make it easy to manage these sections, Sawmill was created to work with [_Blocks_](/features/blocks/) in Forestry.io, straight out of the box.
+To make it easy to manage these front matter sections, Sawmill was created to work with [_Blocks_](/features/blocks/) in Forestry.io.
+Go ahead and set up your Sawmill in Forestry.io.

 {{% create_site_button
 repo="https://github.com/dwalkr/sawmill-starter.git"